mulqueenr/sc_met/250107_scalebio_summary_processing_with_functions.md

 #Methylation average over cell type peaks for plotting?

 ```
-# SWAP TO NEW AMETHYST.SIF
-# TO DO: Run methyltree after adding it to amethyst environment
 # TO DO: CELL TYPING BY PEAK CALLING (JUST MAKE A PEAK OVERLAP METRIC OR SOMETHING)  (AVG methylation over peakssets?)
 # CHROMVAR RERUN ON ALL CELLS